forestgrape/coronavirus/economics.md

 > ##### Capitalism
 > An economic system where most goods are owned privately including the goods which are used for production and transfer.

-> In capitalism, those with capital can design their life and the economy and overall have a lot power.
+> In capitalism, those with capital control most of the production and thus the economy and thus have a lot power.
+So word capitalism is a fitting description.

 In theory capitalism allows everyone to have an own realm and so design the economic part of life according to one's own wishes.
 For that (co)owning production and transfer goods is necessary.
 However owning these goods requires sufficient capital.
 Sufficient depends on the situation, but it often means at least 10 times the annual living-costs.
-> // Everybody and every community from small to larger having its own realm I think is a good thing.
+> // Everybody and every community smaller or larger having its own realm I think is a good thing.
 It is how we evolved and how we think and like to think.
 Capitalism can be a suitable system providing that.
 However most current implementations of capitalism fall short in the sense that access to capital services is not universal.
 Exploring I ideas how to adapt to achieve this are considered here.

+#### Liquidity in Capitalism
 Most implementations of capitalism work as follows:
 * a National Bank controls the amount of money and lends it to financial service providers (usually banks) with some interest rates
 * the banks lend that money accompanied with financial services to the public.
 The fees for the services and together with the risk are earned back through interest rates.

 ## Government Support
-Government support options in times of crisis are discussed.
-Support in the current Covid situation is discussed in the section below [Covid Specific Support](#covid-specific-support).
+Government support options for the economy are discussed.

 ### Acyclic Spending
 Depends on what the state owns and whether a short term increase in spending is beneficial: